 The Agency has entered into contractual arrangements with each of the client companies that have outstanding industrial development revenue bonds, whereby the client companies make payments in lieu of taxes to the Agency.
 Upon receipt of such payments, the Agency remits them to various taxing jurisdictions (Town of Amherst, County of Erie and various school districts) within the Town.
 The Agency typically does not reflect transactions regarding payments in lieu of taxes in its financial statements since its function in this area is to collect and remit the payment.
 The Agency does not charge a fee for this service.
-For the year ended December 31, 2018, the Agency collected \$4,159,019 of payments in lieu of taxes and remitted \$3,935,514 to the taxing jurisdictions. \$223,504 of these collections have not yet been remitted; and therefore, this is reported as an amount due to Erie County Industrial Development Agency on the Agency's financial statements.
-The Agency collected and remitted \$4,097,177 of payments in lieu of taxes for the year ended December 31, 2017.
+For the year ended December 31, 2018, the Agency collected \$4,159,019 of payments in lieu of taxes and remitted \$3,935,514 to the taxing jurisdictions. \$223,504 of these collections had not yet been remitted as of December 31, 2018; and therefore, this was reported as an amount due to Erie County Industrial Development Agency on the Agency's financial statements as of the year end.
+Accordingly, in 2019, the amount collected by the Agency was \$4,113,874, which was less than the amount remitted of \$4,337,378, as the Agency remitted the amount that was due to Erie County Industrial Development Agency as of the prior year end.